Skip to content

 systemfonts::font_info("Helvetica", bold = TRUE)

-#> family style italic bold monospace weight width kerning color
+#> path index family style italic bold monospace weight width kerning